Five more things you should cover in your business continuity plan

 In the event of an incident, where do your staff go?
 If the Internet in the building was disconnected, would you expect them to report to another office or to work from home?
 What would they need to work from home?

 Would they all leave at the same time or would someone stay to answer the phones?
 Can staff access their phones while working elsewhere?
-All these scenarios need discussing.
+All these scenarios need to be discussed.

 Think about your customers